 Contrary to popular belief, filing bankruptcy doesn’t necessarily mean that the debtor has to give up all of their assets.
 Certain assets may be protected by exemptions in Chapter 7 bankruptcy.
 If the debtor files for Chapter 13 bankruptcy, some, if not all, of their secured debts, will be paid in full by the time the case is discharged.
 But that doesn’t mean that someone who has financed assets will not face any obstacles or issues in a bankruptcy filing.
 Someone who hasn’t reaffirmed an asset in bankruptcy may be at constant risk of repossession.
 Reaffirmation agreements help clarify the expectations of both lenders and debtors when a loan survives bankruptcy.
 However, they must be executed correctly, or the bankruptcy debtor could be at risk of losing the asset they worked so hard to keep.
 A thorough and skilled bankruptcy attorney can help you avoid the pitfalls of reaffirmation agreements and bankruptcy in general.
-For your free consultation with one of our experienced Phoenix bankruptcy lawyers, call 480-405-1010
+For your free consultation with one of our experienced Mesa chapter bankruptcy lawyers, call 480-405-1010.

 Reaffirmation Agreements